ApryseSDK/pdftron-react-native/README.md

 --- | --- | ---
 annotationMenu | string | One of `Config.AnnotationMenu` string constants
 annotations | array | An array of `{id, rect}` objects, where `id` is the annotation identifier and `rect={x1, y1, x2, y2}` specifies the annotation's screen rect.

+##### longPressMenuEnabled
+bool, optional, default to true

+If true, the viewer will show the default menu on long press.

 ##### longPressMenuItems
 array of `Config.LongPressMenu` string constants, optional